teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/review-progress-plan.md

 - [x] Ensure registry snapshots carry enough information for the cache to pre-populate the panel (include final summary strings and run timestamps).
 - [x] Instrument progress polling to log cache hit/miss ratios and average hydration times so we can verify the cache actually improves perceived latency.
 - [x] Add REST contract tests guarding the new `/progress/history` schema to avoid regressions once consumers start depending on the dropdown data.
-- [x] Ship feature behind a dedicated `ai.reviewer.progress.iteration2` flag with kill-switch documentation.
+- [x] Retire the temporary `ai.reviewer.progress.iteration2` flag so the dropdown experience is always available without a JVM toggle.
 - [ ] Define rollout metrics (progress view open rate, dropdown usage) and wire them into analytics if available.
 - [ ] Prepare customer-facing release notes summarising the drill-down capabilities and migration steps.